sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 If a user reports a repo isn't syncing, you'll want to go to the Repository status page.
 From there, you can search for the repo name.
 If it doesn't show up at all, add it to the code host connection, and make sure the PAT in place has access to the repo.
 But if the repo shows up, you can click into the Settings button to see more info about sync status.

 The Indexing tab will show the commit that was last indexed.
 The Mirroring and Permissions tabs will typically be most helpful to troubleshooting.
-Going to the Mirroring tab will let you see when teh repo was last refreshed, and show you whether or not the remote URL for the repo is reachable.
+Going to the Mirroring tab will let you see when the repo was last refreshed, and show you whether or not the remote URL for the repo is reachable.
 You can click `Refresh now` to force a sync or `Check connection` to check the current status of the connection to the remote.
-If there's an error beint returned, you'll see it here, and can troubleshoot appropriately.
+If there's an error being returned, you'll see it here, and can troubleshoot appropriately.

 The Permissions tab will show the last time the permissions were synced for the repo, if enabled.
 If the repo is on the instance but a user cannot access the repo like you'd expect, you can force a resync of permissions here.
 You can also go to the Users section, click on the username, and go to the Permissions tab for the user, and resync permissions for just that user.
 Which you pick will depend on whether you're seeing issues for the repo with multiple people, or for just that user.